Each family is asked to agree to our Team Policies at the time they register their swimmer(s). If you have questions, please Contact Us.

 Fees must be paid with credit or debit cards on file on family accounts.
 Expired credit cards must be updated within 1 week and past due amounts paid within 1 week.

 If a swimmer needs to suspend his/her VAN membership, use the "Contact Us" link to inform coaches and billing admin of the change prior to the 1st of the month.
-There will be an administrative fee of $20 put a swimmer "on hold."
-This will also hold a swimmer's spot in a training group.
-Spots will be released to other members after three (3) months.
+To hold a swimmer's spot in a training group, you will need to pay 50% of the training fee or 100% if there is a waitlist for that training group.
+We can hold a swimmer's spot for up to three (3) months.

 Please use the "Contact Us" link to let VAN know when a swimmer returns to practices, ideally before the beginning of the month.